wcm-io/io.wcm.maven.archetypes.aem/src/main/resources/archetype-resources/README.md

 * `build-deploy.sh` - Build and deploy to author instance
 * `build-deploy-publish.sh` - Build and deploy to publish instance
+* `build-deploy-author-and-publish.sh` - Build, and then deploy to author and publish instance (in parallel)

 The first deployment may take a while until all updated OSGi bundles are installed.